 On January 1, Nebraska became the first state to require pharmacists and pharmacies to report all dispensed prescriptions daily to the state’s Prescription Drug Monitoring Program (PDMP), not just controlled substances.
 PDMPs are a valuable tool to improve patient care and coordination and public safety by reducing drug diversion, inappropriate use and improve medication reconciliation.
-Learn how the PDMP can help your organization by using best practices, in a variety of settings, as well as guidance on how to overcome barriers to utilize the PDMP.
+Attendees were offered information on how the PDMP can help their organization by using best practices, in a variety of settings, as well as guidance on how to overcome barriers to utilize the PDMP.

-Clinics, nursing homes, hospitals, pharmacies, home health, hospice, public health, government, consumers and families and all community partners who will benefit from a Nebraska PDMP discussion are welcome to attend.
+Clinics, nursing homes, hospitals, pharmacies, home health, hospice, public health, government, consumers and families and all community partners who will benefit from a Nebraska PDMP discussion were welcome to attend.

 Upon completion of the WebEx, participants will be able to: